iBust/NO_Glow/README.md

 AMD

-AMD PSP ... ''IME for AMD''
+AMD PSP ''aka IME for AMD''

- AMDPSP has uncontrolled memory access,lot worst then the network)
+ AMDPSP can have uncontrolled memory access and many things even worst then even full network stack access.

 ### How?